TheBevyFlock/bevy_cli/docs/src/cli/configuration/reference.md

 ## `unstable`

 - Type: map
 - Note: Enable unstable CLI features.
-Only available when building the CLI with the `unstable` feature enabled.
+Only available when building the CLI with the `unstable` feature (enabled by default).

 ### `unstable.web-multi-threading`